 Among other things, a decoder needs to understand what colour the filters in the camera actually are, and what the desired output colourspace is, in order to produce accurate colorimetry.
 That's just a set of three two-dimensional colour coordinates, plus another for the white point; some ancillary data, such as an output matrix or even a full LUT, could be recorded too.
 Settings such as the white balance gains (based on the monitoring used when the scene was shot) are just as easily recorded, as they are now in most existing raw stills formats.
 Some sort of pre-compression luminance processing is likely to be required to achieve reasonable compression performance, but again, if variable, the luminance processing function can be recorded.
 These things are fairly straightforward because they are absolute.

 Concerns over how the actual colour recovery is done, however, are much more a matter of opinion.
 Some manufacturers have used this to make claims about the cleverness of their Bayer reconstruction, and may want to tweak and adjust various parts of the decoding process with their own particular aims in mind.
 How much difference this really makes is unclear.
-Manufacturers who have routinely recorded raw data with the intention that it might meet any of several decoders include Arri and Blackmagic, so the precedent for doing that exists; with any luck, most manufacturers will see the value of a less balkanised ecosystem for raw.
-Indeed, both Panasonic, Sony, and Canon have been working very closely with Atomos on the recording of the new format to the Inferno and Sumo 19 recorders.
+Manufacturers who have routinely recorded raw data with the intention that it might meet any of several decoders include Arri and Blackmagic Design, so the precedent for doing that exists; with any luck, most manufacturers will see the value of a less balkanised ecosystem for raw.
+Indeed, Panasonic, Sony, and Canon have been working very closely with Atomos on the recording of the format to its recorders.
 It can also be assumed that a similar level of co-operation existed with Apple as well when it came to the decoding in the latest update to FCP X.

 Unified raw is something that's long overdue and completely plausible from a technical perspective.
 As ever, though, unless they are universally, or at least widely, adopted, new standards don't help.
 All we can do is wait and see who's willing to get involved.